-Guidance: States should describe their continuous eligibility process and populations that can be continuously eligible.
+Guidance: that can be continuously eligible.

 4.1.9.2 Continuous eligibility.
 Children ages 0-18 may be continuously eligible.
 Once a child has been determined eligible, the child is continuously eligible for one year from the first day of the month of application unless the child moves from the state, turns 19 years old, or becomes eligible for or enrolled in Medicaid, or private health insurance.